 Some homeowners use their loans for home renovations.
 Upgrades and renovations can add significant value to a home.
 Homeowners who plan on selling can benefit by using the funds to improve their property and sell it at a much higher value.

-Many Homeowners often use secondary financing to purchase a second property.
-Rental properties and vacation homes are amongst the most common.
+Many homeowners often use secondary financing to purchase a second property.
+Rental properties and vacation homes are among the most common.

 In fact, 2nds can be used for just about anything.
 You can use the funds to:

 - Eliminate CRA/Revenue Canada Debt

 - Renovate Your Home

 How you use the funds is up to you.
 A second mortgage can be an effective tool to help homeowners improve their financial situation and credit.
 Working with an experienced mortgage broker who can help provide direction on how to allocate your funds can be a massive benefit.